Best Free Video Downloaders 2026: Top 7 Tested

 Price: $0 | Platform: Windows, Mac, Linux, Android | Site support: 10,000+ sites

-Free Download Manager is the most underrated tool on this list.
-Most people use it for accelerating browser downloads, but its video download module handles 10,000+ sites via a built-in parser and browser extension.
+Most people use FDM for accelerating browser downloads, but its video download module handles 10,000+ sites via a built-in parser and browser extension.

-What sets FDM apart is its download manager integration.
+What sets FDM apart is the download manager integration.
 Every video goes into a queue with progress, speed, and ETA.
 You can pause, resume, schedule for off-peak hours, and set bandwidth limits.
-Its browser extension captures streams directly from your active browser session — useful for sites that actively block parsers.
+The browser extension captures streams directly from your active session, which is useful for sites that actively block parsers.

 Success rates in my tests: YouTube 82%, Vimeo 95%, Dailymotion 90%, Twitter/X 76%.
 YouTube is the weakest link for any non-YT-DLP tool in 2026.
 For everything else, FDM performs well.